I’m writing this under a pseudonym.

 Download the coParenter app and use our professionals to help you create a custom Media Plan for your child.

-Tags: advice, bonus families, co-parenting, communication, coparenter, coparenting, digital, digital era, divorce, facebook, instagram, introvert, parenting, private family, snapchat, social media, twitter
+Tags: advice, Blog, bonus families, co-parenting, communication, coparenter, coparenting, digital, digital era, divorce, facebook, instagram, introvert, parenting, private family, snapchat, social media, twitter